 Location: Erf 2103 is located on the lower reaches of the Piesang River valley, about 1km southwest of the Plettenberg Bay historic town centre, and 1,3km west of the coast.
-The rectangular shaped property (4ha in total) is situated to the north (2,9ha in extent) and south (1,1ha in extent) of the Piesang Valley Road.
+The rectangular shaped property is situated to the north (2,9ha in extent) and south (1,1ha in extent) of the Piesang Valley Road.

-Description of Proposed Development:

-Development proposals for Erf 2103, Plettenberg Bay comprises three components that relate to the northern and southern portions of Erf 2103 (i.e. to the north and south of the Piesang Valley Road, respectively), as outlined below:
+Description of Proposed Development: The proposed development comprises three components that relate to the northern and southern portions of the Erf (i.e. to the north and south of the Piesang Valley Road, respectively), as outlined below:

-• An Environmental Authorization (EA) of the construction of a residential dwelling and associated outbuildings on the northernmost portion of Erf 2103 was granted by the DEA&DP on 17th September 2018 (attached as Annexure 7).
+An Environmental Authorization (EA) of the construction of a residential dwelling and associated outbuildings on the northernmost portion of Erf 2103 was granted by the DEA&DP on 17th September 2018 (Attached as Annexure 7).
 This proposal triggered a NEMA process due to the proximity of the site to a river course, namely the Piesang River.
 A site plan and approved architectural plans for the residential building are attached as part of Annexure 2.
 It is important to note that after issuing of the EA, and at the time of submission of the NID by Perception Planning (June 2019), a further proposal for an additional "pedestrian bridge" would have triggered another NEMA process.
 A recent decision by the landowner (September 2019) to omit said pedestrian bridge means that no further NEMA process would be required for this or the two other components of the proposed development outlined herein;